Download & Other Tools

 - Why This Topic Is Important

 The death of any young person is a tragedy.
-High child/youth death rates also can be an indicator of larger system issues, such as community violence or problems accessing health care (1).
-Preventable injuries (e.g., from car accidents) are the leading cause of death for children and youth ages 1-24, nationwide (2).
-Among young children ages 1-4, the most common cause of unintentional injury-related death is drowning; among 5- to 24-year-olds, it is motor vehicle accidents (2).
-Homicide, suicide, cancer, heart disease, and congenital abnormalities (birth defects) are other leading causes of death for children and youth ages 1-24 in the U.S. (2).
+High child and youth death rates also can be an indicator of larger system issues, such as community violence or problems accessing health care.
+In the U.S., preventable injuries (e.g., from car accidents) are the leading cause of death for young people ages 1-24 (1).
+For children ages 1-4, the most common cause of unintentional injury-related death is drowning; for 5- to 24-year-olds, it is motor vehicle accidents (1).
+Other leading causes of death among children and young adults include suicide, homicide, cancer, heart disease, and birth defects (1).
+Nationwide, firearms account for more youth homicides and suicides than any other type of injury (1).

 Sources for this narrative:

-1. Child Trends Databank.
-(2015).
+2. Child Trends.
+(2019).
 Infant, child, and teen mortality.
-Retrieved from: http://www.childtrends.org/?indicators=infant-child-and-teen-mortality
+Retrieved from: https://www.childtrends.org/indicators/infant-child-and-teen-mortality

 - How Children Are Faring